 I based this on Chelsea Winter’s recipe but made my own additions and it works well.
-Here’s the recipe
+Here’s the recipe: has a similar one,

 Nut and Seed Muesli Slice

 - 1 1/2 cups dates

 - 1/4 cup + 2 tablespoons coconut oil

 - 1/4 cup honey or sugar optional

 - 1 heaped dessert spoon of peanut butter